kally1009/senior_project/README.md

 #
 Additional Notes:
-- Statistics Page(GET date(s),mood, activity tags from getEntries)
+- Statistics Page(GET date(s), mood, activity tags from getEntries)
 - Calendar Page (GET date and mood from getEntries)
+- Testing with Jtest and Supertest
+- Front-end Built with Reactjs
 - If time, want to add user accounts and authentication.